J. D. 'Okhai Ojeikere: Legacy

 On Ojeikere's death, he left behind an archive of well over 10,000 photographs of his home country Nigeria.

 His photography covers show how the hairstyles are seen as artistic, cultural, material, and social process, forming part of the unfolding African postcolonial modernity.
-Mentioning how, that the term used for many of the hairstyles he documented is “Onile-Gogoro” a Yoruba expression meaning “stand tall” which was used to refer to the multi-story buildings then sprouting in Nigerian cities and popularized through the music that defined the language and social movements of the 1960s.
-Also, the titles of Ojeikere’s photographs are often quite literal.
+The term used for many of the hairstyles he documented is "Onile-Gogoro", a Yoruba expression meaning "stand tall", which term was used to refer to the multi-storey buildings then sprouting in Nigerian cities and was popularized through the music that defined the language and social movements of the 1960s.
+The titles of Ojeikere's photographs are also often quite literal.

 Ojeikere is most recognized for the black-and-white shots of elaborate, gravity-defying Nigerian hairstyles that he started photographing in the 1950s, which were presented at the 2013 Venice Biennale.
-Yet as one of the first photojournalists in Nigeria, having lived from 1930 through the country’s independence in 1960, military dictatorships, and village and city life, his perspective was much wider than fashion.
+Yet, as one of the first photojournalists in Nigeria, having lived from 1930 through the country's independence in 1960, military dictatorships, and village and city life, his perspective was much wider than fashion.
 Ojeikere also achieved an international profile in his lifetime, with his photography now in collections from the Metropolitan Museum of Art to the Tate Modern.
 Upon his death, Giulia Paoletti in the Department of the Arts of Africa, Oceania, and the Americas at the Metropolitan Museum of Art wrote: "His formal vocabulary is immediately recognizable: lack of backdrops or props, elegant female sitters, elaborate coiffures, soft lighting, immaculate black-and-white printing.
-In Ojeikere’s hands, photography became a means to record the transient creativity that articulated Nigerian social and cultural life."
+In Ojeikere's hands, photography became a means to record the transient creativity that articulated Nigerian social and cultural life."

-Medina Dugger, a Lagos-based photographer and admirer of Ojeikere’s oeuvre made the statement: "Prior to British rule, traditional hairstyles were the norm and varied according to tribe, social status, marital status, and special events.”
-Dugger first traveled to Nigeria’s largest city in 2011 at the behest of a classmate who had co-founded the LagosPhoto festival.
-It was there that she encountered Ojeikere’s photography—his “Hairstyles” led to the creation of Dugger’s "Chroma: An Ode to J.D.
-‘Okhai Ojeikere," a series of bold, color-soaked photos depicting modern, multi-hued updates of the hairstyles featured in Ojeikere’s work.
+Medina Dugger, a Lagos-based photographer and admirer of Ojeikere's oeuvre, made the statement: "Prior to British rule, traditional hairstyles were the norm and varied according to tribe, social status, marital status, and special events."
+Dugger first travelled to Nigeria's largest city in 2011 at the behest of a classmate who had co-founded the LagosPhoto festival.
+It was there that she encountered Ojeikere's photography—his "Hairstyles" led to the creation of Dugger's "Chroma: An Ode to J.D.
+'Okhai Ojeikere", a series of bold, color-soaked photos depicting modern, multi-hued updates of the hairstyles featured in Ojeikere's work.